 About Motueka Online

-Motueka Online is a not-for-profit, community-oriented website for the use and benefit of residents of Motueka (and outsiders with a particular interest in the town or its residents) and the immediate satellite villages including Lower Moutere, Riwaka and Brooklyn, and to a lesser degree Kaiteriteri, Marahau, Tasman and Ngatimoti.
+Motueka Online is a not-for-profit, community-oriented website for the use and benefit of residents of Motueka (and outsiders with a particular interest in the town or its residents) and the immediate satellite settlements including Lower Moutere, Riwaka and Brooklyn, and to a lesser degree Kaiteriteri, Marahau, Tasman and Ngatimoti.

 As you can see by browsing the navigation tabs down the left of the page, the site provides community news, events calendar, information about local services, clubs, sporting and community groups, schools and churches, youth and iwi in the area.
 It provides a major channel for information about what our community leaders are doing for us.
 It also provides a forum for all community groups and clubs to advertise and promote their activities, through their own free web pages.

 Community participation is strongly encouraged.
 The site hosts a moderated discussion forum, posts photos and videos sent in about local people and places, and has numerous places and facilities for asking and answering each others' questions, expressing opinions on news items, and contributing articles and information.

 Since it was formed early in 2010, this website has grown to be by far the largest and most active not-for-profit community website in New Zealand.
 In 2015 it was a finalist in the Australia and New Zealand internet awards (ANZIA) in the "Community websites" category.
 It is financially assisted by the sponsorship of several supportive local businesses (shown at the side of this page) but otherwise publishes no advertising.

 The content of the site is about locals for locals only.
 The site is NOT:

 • competing with the standard tourism-oriented sites and other commercial directories,